 The Great North is no stranger to ice and snow, but that doesn’t mean we don’t shudder at the idea of freezing temperatures.
 Bundle up and stay indoors – because according to Weather Now, 7 of the 10 coldest places on earth today are in Canada.

 From blizzards to high winds, forecasts in the western and northern parts of the country are giving us the chills – but we’re hoping those in Nunavut and the Yukon are staying especially warm today.

-While things will likely change as the sun moves through the sky, Sanirajak (also known as Hall Beach) – is currently listed as the coldest place on the globe at an unfathomable –43°C.
+While things will likely change as the sun moves through the sky, Rea Point in the Qikiqtaaluk Region of Nunuvut is currently listed as one of the coldest places on the globe at – 40°C.

-Other Canadian cities mentioned were Eureka, Nunavut, which is currently calling for -42°C and Lupin (also in Nunavut) at -41°C.
+Other Canadian cities mentioned were Sanirajak (also known as Hall Beach) which is currently calling for -39°C and Komakuk Beach, Yukon at -38°C.

 Alternatively, if you’d like to see the coldest (and hottest) cities, towns and hamlets in the world, you can visit the WX-Now website as well.